-Arthritis in dogs is a condition that affects about 20% of dogs by the time they are a year old and about 80% of dogs by the time they reach eight years of age.
+Arthritis in dogs is a condition that affects about 20% of dogs by the time they are a year old.
+And about 80% of dogs by the time they reach eight years of age.
 Unfortunately, it’s true—arthritis doesn’t only affect older dogs.
-If you notice your dog wobbling around without any reason, there is a chance they may be affected by this.
-That’s why there is dog arthritis natural remedy treatment that are like tips to treat your dog the right way so your pet feels a lot better.
+If you notice your dog wobbling around without any reason, there is a chance it may be affected by this.
+In order to treat your dog successfully, you might need some valid tips.

-Arthritis is a degenerative disorder; it causes a lot of pain and inhibits mobility.
+Arthritis is a degenerative disorder that causes a lot of pain and inhibits mobility.

 So, what can I give my dog for arthritis pain?